Papu Gómez: International career

-In 2007 Gómez was picked to represent the Argentina Under-20 team at the 2007 South American Youth Championship in Paraguay.
-Later that year he was part of the Argentina squad that won the 2007 FIFA U-20 World Cup in Canada.
+In 2007, Gómez was picked to represent the Argentina Under-20 team at the 2007 South American Youth Championship in Paraguay.
+Later that year he was in the Argentina squad that won the 2007 FIFA U-20 World Cup in Canada.

-Having only played internationally for Argentina at youth level, dual citizenship was widely believed to have qualified him for selection to the senior Italian national team, for whom he had expressed interest in playing.
+Having only played internationally for Argentina at youth level, dual citizenship was widely believed to have qualified him for selection to the senior Italy national team, for whom he had expressed interest in playing.
 FIFA has since ruled him ineligible to switch his football nationality, however, because he did not have a dual passport when he first represented Argentina at that level, and does not have Italian lineage, which would have allowed him to override this requirement.

 On 19 May 2017, Gómez received his first senior call-up by newly appointed coach Jorge Sampaoli for Argentina's friendlies against Brazil and Singapore in June.
 He made his senior international debut in the match against Singapore on 13 June, helping Argentina to a 6–0 away win, and also marked his debut by scoring his first international goal, while also setting up a goal for Federico Fazio during the same match.
 He went to make three more international appearances that year.

 In June 2021, Gómez was included in Argentina's squad for the 2021 Copa América in Brazil.
 On 21 June, he scored the only goal of the match in Argentina's third group match against Paraguay; the result allowed his side to progress to the quarter-finals.
 A week later, he scored again in a 4–1 win against Bolivia in his team's final group stage match, also helping to win a penalty, which was converted by Lionel Messi.

-He was included in Argentina's final 26-man squad for the 2022 FIFA World Cup, starting his nations's opening game as they went all the way to win a third world title after defeating France on penalties in the final.
+Gómez was included in Argentina's final 26-man squad for the 2022 FIFA World Cup, starting his nations's opening game against Saudi Arabia and in the Round of 16 against Australia.
+Argentina went all the way to win a third world title after defeating France on penalties in the final.

+The national team's first two friendlies after the World Cup would take place in March 2023 in their native Argentina.
+Gómez would be the only member of the World Cup-winning squad who would not be present during those games, as Sevilla did not allow him to travel due to an injury he sustained.